HaxeFoundation/HaxeManual/content/03-type-system.md

 <!--label:type-system-unification-between-classes-and-interfaces-->
 #### Between Class/Interface

-When defining unification behavior between classes, it is important to remember that unification is directional: We can assign a more specialized class (e.g. a child class) to a generic class (e.g. a parent class) but the reverse is not valid.
+When defining unification behavior between classes, it is important to remember that unification is directional: we can assign a more specialized class to a generic class, but the reverse is not valid.

 The following assignments are allowed: